ReconfigureIO/UX/docs/source/benchmarking.rst

 You can check your |dashboard| to see when the build is complete.

-4. Find the ID for your build image, either on your |dashboard| or by running:
+4. Find the ID for your build image, either on your |dashboard| or by running ``reco build list``:

 .. code-block:: shell

-    reco build list
+    $ reco build list
+    id                                      started                 status                 Message
+    5434e2c1-cafc-44ca-ab2d-969a2f33895d    2018-09-08T21:08:00Z    COMPLETED              benchmark the full system

-5. Copy the build ID and then run a deployment to get your benchmark, you will also need to supply a data size from the commandline (e.g. 100):
+5. Copy the build ID and then run a deployment with the ``bench-full`` host command to get your benchmark, you will also need to supply a data size from the command line:

 .. code-block:: shell